Designated Market Makers: Competition and Incentives

 Do competition and incentives offered to designated market makers (DMMs) improve market liquidity?
-Using data from NYSE Euronext Paris, we show that an exogenous increase in competition among DMMs leads to a significant decrease in quoted and effective spreads, mainly through a reduction in the realized spread.
+Using data from the NYSE Euronext Paris, we show that an exogenous increase in competition among DMMs leads to a significant decrease in quoted and effective spreads, mainly through a reduction in the realized spread.
 In contrast, changes in incentives, through small changes in rebates and requirements for DMMs, do not have any tangible effect on market liquidity.
-Our results are of relevance for designing optimal contracts between exchanges and DMMs, as well as for regulatory market oversight.
+Our analysis shows that incentivizing DMMs might not necessary lead to an improvement of market liquidity unless exchanges induce greater competition among DMMs.

 Keywords: Designated Market Makers (DMMs), Liquidity Provision